gschaumb/team03-capstone/docs/index.md

 ### Email Agent {#email-agent}

 **Objective**:
-- The email agent supplements the response returned by the Summary Agent by returning emails relevant to the query asked.
+- The email agent supplements the response returned by the Summary Agent by returning emails relevant to the query asked (see Figure 4).

 **Implementation**:
 - **Vector Database**: We use Chroma DB to store and query the email embeddings, which are generated from a corpus of 500k emails using Huggingface's all-MiniLM-l6-v2 model.
 The vector database is hosted on an AWS instance.